lubiteltv/hqt/README.md

 by PaylWinex

-This script for help you to use PySide with Houdini.
+This script will help you use PySide with houdini.
-Main differences from default pyqt_houdini.py is:
+Main differences from default pyqt_houdini.py are:

   - opportunity to have several widgets open at the same time